papermerge/documentation/docs/index.md

 Extracted data is indexed with full text search engine so that you can easily find any document.

-This is version 2.1
+This is version 2.0

-This is updated documentation of v2.1
+This is documentation for version 2.0

 ## Digital Archives